UniversalDependencies/docs/_hy/feat/Definite.md

 </tr>
 </table>

 Definiteness is typically a feature of nouns and articles.
 Its value distinguishes whether we are talking about something known and concrete, or something general or unknown.
 It can be marked on indefinite [articles](DET), or directly on [nouns](NOUN).

-In Armenian there are definite and indefinite articles.
-The definite article is part of the word, in postposition (_շունը, շունն_ “dog-the”).
-The indefinite articles can be: the form _մի_ “a/an, one” or the zero marker.
+In Armenian, definiteness is expressed by a postposed definite article attached to the noun (_շունը, շունն_/_šownë, šownn_ “dog-the”).
+Indefiniteness is expressed either by the indefinite article _մի_/_mi_ “a/an, one” or by the absence of an article (zero marking).

 See also the related features of [Person[psor]]() and [Number[psor]]().